-A pair of glasses that fits ideally on one person's face, brought together comfort and style, might not be as perfect to another, to an extent it might even be a disaster since everyone has his/her unique facial features that need different frame measurements to best pamper.
-Also, frames come in different shapes and sizes, even you have selected your most-wanted-ever frame, you might find it not suitable for you right after you study its measurements.
-Below are the definitions of some common terms that you will find helpful when studying frames of your interest.
+A pair of glasses that fits one person's face with style and comfort, might not suit everyone.
+We all have our own unique facial features that need specific frame measurements to flatter.
+Also, eyewear come in different shapes and sizes, even if you have found what looks like your most-wanted-ever frames, you might find they’re not suitable for you when you study the key glasses frames measurements.

 From the screw position measures to the end of the temple, including the bend.
 In other words, it's the "arm length" of the frame.
 Temple length can fall between 120mm and 150mm with 135mm, 140mm, 145mm and 150mm being the most common.
 If you have problems with temples being too short, check out other frames as different brands varied in temple length, get those with lengths of 145 and 150mm.
 Also look for acetate temples which can be adjusted to get the best fit but you still need to make sure the length is long enough for the temples to sit horizontally but not angle up over the ear.